avble/av_llm/readme.md

 - Develop a C++ server for serving the LLM inference
 - LLM inference engine based on [llama.cpp]
+  - Pre-allocate the number of context and share among requests
 - Perdiodically sync with upstream [llama.cpp]
 - Explore the LLM model